sushiroll4093/clone/Quick-Start.md

 ## Dependency Installation

-Canvas requires Ruby 2.4.
-A minimum version of 2.4.3 is recommended.
+Canvas requires Ruby 2.4 or greater.
+A minimum version of 2.4.4 is recommended.

 ### External Dependencies